elfeck/SGpp-wiki/Module-sgpp::optimization.md

 Optimization of smooth sparse grid interpolants.

-This SG++ module was developed as part of a Master's thesis with the translated title "Hierarchical Optimization with Gradient-Based Methods on Sparse Grid Functions".
+This SG⁺⁺ module was developed as part of a Master's thesis with the translated title "Hierarchical Optimization with Gradient-Based Methods on Sparse Grid Functions".
 In the thesis, a new approach for minimizing objective functions
 ![f0] is developed.